vileider/year-4/pre_reflections/market_report.md

 "The global farming game market was valued at USD 378.41 Million in 2023 and is estimated to reach approximately USD 982.43 Million by 2032"
 # https://www.gamedeveloper.com/design/how-to-make-low-poly-look-good
 While specific data on just low poly games is limited, the overall indie game market, which includes many low poly games, was valued at approximately USD 1.5 billion in 2023 and is expected to grow.
-# done -Determine the market size for farming simulation and tycoon games

 # https://www.pcgamer.com/farming-simulator-22-review/
 Players enjoy diverse farming tasks such as planting, harvesting, and animal care.
 The more detailed and varied these activities, the better